Winter Rash: Why Your Skin Flares Up in Cold Weather

 Natural Remedies: Coconut Oil and Oatmeal Baths

 Colloidal oatmeal baths soothe irritated skin and reduce itching naturally.
 Add one cup of finely ground oatmeal to lukewarm bathwater and soak for 15 minutes.
 Coconut oil provides natural moisturization, though people with coconut allergies should avoid it.
-Apply these remedies consistently for best results.
+Apply these remedies consistently for the best results.

 When to Consult a Dermatologist